rap2hpoutre/fast-excel/README.md

 ## Facades

 You may use FastExcel with the optional Facade.
-Simply add the following line to your ``config/app.php`` under the ``aliases`` key.
+Add the following line to ``config/app.php`` under the ``aliases`` key.

 ````php
 'FastExcel' => Rap2hpoutre\FastExcel\Facades\FastExcel::class,
 ````

-If you are using the Facade you will not have access to the constructor.
+Using the Facade, you will not have access to the constructor.
 You may set your export data using the ``data`` method.

 ````php
 $list = collect([